 Watch a Preview of Dr. Fang's Lecture

-Check out the video to watch a short preview of Dr. Fang’s lecture
+Check out the video to watch a short preview of Dr. Fang’s lecture, The New ADA Policy on Opioid Prescriptions.

-When you order and pay for your 2019 Edition of The Ultimate Cheat Sheet, an email will be sent providing access to your own, personalized course “dashboard,” allowing you to take Dr. Fang’s online class at your leisure.
+When you order and pay for your 12th Edition of The Ultimate Cheat Sheet, an email will be sent providing access to your personalized DOCS Dashboard, allowing you to take Dr. Fang’s online class at your leisure.
 Your copy of the Ultimate Cheat Sheet will be shipped immediately.

 Upon completion of the video course, pass the short quiz, and you will be able to print your certificate for 3 CE credits.
 It’s hassle-free.